rishabhaalingil/Telecom-Customer-Churn/README.md

    - Payment Methods: 45% churn for electronic check users, 15% for credit card users.
    - Contract Types: 42% churn for month-to-month contracts, 11% for yearly contracts, 3% for two-year contracts.
    - Tenure: 50% churn in the first year, dropping to 15% after three years
+# Recommendations
+1. Promote Long-Term Contracts: Offer incentives for customers to commit to longer contracts to reduce churn.
+2. Address Payment Method Concerns: Implement campaigns encouraging customers to switch from electronic checks to more reliable payment methods.
+3. Customer Engagement in Early Tenure: Focus on improving the customer experience within the first year, as churn is highest in this period.
+4. Special Senior Citizen Retention Programs: Create personalized offers or assistance programs to retain the senior demographic.